cytoscape/cytoscape-manual/docs/Styles.md

 <a id="style_file_formats"> </a>
 #### Style File Formats

-The Cytoscape-native Style format is *Style XML*.
-If you want to share Style files with other Cytoscape users, you need to export them to this format.
+The Cytoscape-native style format is *Style XML*.
+If you want to share style files with other Cytoscape users, you need to export them to this format.

 From version 3.1.0 on, Cytoscape can also export